binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 #### Cameras, Sensors and Alarms

 Detection is an important part of the overall security of your premises.
 When your prevention fails, you are going to want to know about it so that you can react appropriately.
 Ideally, surveillance systems should also be configured to send alerts to someone who is going to take notice of them.
-I have addressed some of the concerns about alerts that fail to trigger human reaction specifically in the "Morale, Productivity and Engagement Killers" section of the [People](#people) chapter.
+I have addressed some of the concerns about alerts that fail to trigger human reaction specifically  section *Morale, Productivity and Engagement Killers* of the Chapter 6, *People*.
+I have found ZoneMinder.
 I have found ZoneMinder, an open source video surveillance solution, to be excellent at recording, detecting motion, and providing events.
 You can then do what ever you like with the events, including email, SMS, push notifications, etc. Be prepared to get your hands dirty here though as this is an open and extensible platform.
 I have also noticed NodeMinder, which was of interest to me, but at the time of this writing, was not being maintained, like so many NPM packages.

 ## 4. SSM Risks that Solution Causes